Bridgeland Stability on Threefolds -- Some Wall Crossings: Introduction

 \subsection{Acknowledgements}

-I would like to thank David Anderson, Arend Bayer, Patricio Gallardo, C\'esar Lozano Huerta and Emanuele Macr\`i for insightful discussions and comments on this article.
+I would like to thank David Anderson, Arend Bayer, Patricio Gallardo, C\'esar Lozano Huerta, and Emanuele Macr\`i for insightful discussions or comments on this article.
+I also thank the referee for carefully reading the article and making many useful suggestions.
 I especially thank my advisor Emanuele Macr\`i for carefully reading preliminary versions of this article.
 Most of this work was done at the Ohio State University whose mathematics department was extraordinarily accommodating after my advisor moved.
 In particular, Thomas Kerler and Roman Nitze helped me a lot with handling the situation.
 Lastly, I would like to thank Northeastern University at which the finals details of this work were finished for their hospitality.
 The research was partially supported by NSF grants DMS-1160466 and DMS-1523496 (PI Emanuele Macr\`i) and a presidential fellowship of the Ohio State University.